makersacademy/rps-challenge/README.md

 - Used class variables instead of global variables as they are very slightly better (I hope) though still not great to use.
 - Struggled writing non-vacuous unit tests.
 Coverage still at 100% but doesn't feel like it is as well tested as it ought to be.

+### Update on struggles

+- Also struggled viewing screenshots in this README after uploading them to dropbox.